Willow TogetherA Look at Our Fall Connected Learning Model

 Willow is a true community.
-While we will have to change some of our community traditions this fall, we are committed to finding creative ways to connect school-wide, honoring our students’ growth through virtual learning celebrations, developing strong student-teacher relationships, fostering friendships, encouraging our students to collaborate with each other, and bringing parents together to keep our supportive, close-knit community thriving.
+While we have had to change some of our community traditions this fall, we are committed to finding creative ways to connect school-wide, honoring our students’ growth through virtual learning celebrations, developing strong student-teacher relationships, fostering friendships, encouraging our students to collaborate with each other, and bringing parents together to keep our supportive, close-knit community thriving.

 Healthy Learning Environment

 Willow was intentionally designed as a healthy learning environment that prioritizes wellness, emphasizes stretch versus stress, and cares for each member of our community’s social and emotional wellbeing.
-As we integrate new technology and add new safety protocols to our on-campus instruction, we are committed to maintaining a healthy, balanced approach to technology, ample time for outdoor play, and a community of care that treats each individual with compassion and respect.
+As we integrate new technology and add new safety protocols to our on-campus instruction, we are maintaining a healthy, balanced approach to technology, ample time for outdoor play, and a community of care that treats each individual with compassion and respect.

 How Our Connected Learning Model Works

 Willow Together’s Connected Learning Model meets the individual needs of students and families and prepares us as a school to meet the challenging and uncertain circumstances of the ongoing pandemic.